hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/fakeyouwon.md

 * Year: 2019
 * Blog: https://symantec-enterprise-blogs.security.com/blogs/threat-intelligence/unofficial-telegram-app-malicious-sites

 This malware sample aims to perform ad-click fraud.
-The malware sample retrieves commands and a malicious executable on package events (Package Removed, Package Added) and boot events (Boot Complete).
-The malware sample then opens a webview and performs fraudulent clicks for ad revenue (an observed behavior, as server was down).
+The malware sample creates three threads that are triggered on package events (Package Removed, Package Added) and boot events (Boot Complete).
+In each thread, the malware contacts the malware developers server to retrieve ad configuration.
+It then opens a webview and performs clicks for ad revenue (an observed behavior, as server was down at time of analysis).

 ## Signature
 ---